raoul2000/yii2-assoc/doc/contact.md

 A Contact can be linked to several other models :

-- a contact can have O or 1 address
+- a contact can have O or 1 [address](address.md) : a contact lives at a signle given address
-- a contact can have O or n bank account(s)
+- a contact can have O or n [bank account(s)](bank-account.md) : for instance a "current account", a "savings account", etc.
-- a contact can have O or n category
+- a contact can have O or n [category](category.md)
-- a contact can be a provider for O or n order(s)
+- a contact can be a provider for O or n [order(s)](order.md)
-- a contact can be a consumer for O or n order(s)
+- a contact can be a consumer for O or n [order(s)](order.md)
-- a contact can be related to O or n contact(s)
+- a contact can be related to O or n contact(s) : "bob" is related to "bill" through the relation "is friend of"